 Online learning resources, be it courses, videos, written content, one-on-one coaching, apps, et cetera, provide fantastic opportunities to learn (and teach) how to play the accordion and understand music more generally.
 Though nothing truly beats dedicated in-person accordion lessons, there are plenty of excellent alternatives online.

 Note that by “resources,” I'm not only referring to video tutoring and full-length courses (though these are arguably the best options).
-I'm also considering masterclasses, applications, videos and articles, and other online resources for learning how to play the accordion.
+I'm also considering masterclasses, applications, videos, articles, and other online resources for learning how to play the accordion.

 Though obviously subjective and prone to biases, I've done my best to list out these resources based on the following metrics (in no particular order):